 Do you wish you knew easy healthy recipes so that your kids would eat more vegetables?
 Do you wish you enjoyed eating a few more vegetables yourself?!

-Easy healthy recipes don’t have to be complicated.
+These easy healthy recipes don’t have to be complicated.
 One simple cooking technique will work for almost any vegetable and all you need is a pan, olive oil, and salt.
 Plus, a very hot oven…

 #1 Technique for Vegetables Kids Love for Easy Healthy Recipes

-Roasting vegetables is not only easy, it’s delicious.
+Roasting vegetables is not only easy, but it’s also delicious.
 With slightly crispy edges and soft insides, the flavor intensifies with just a hint of sweetness.
 If you’ve never tried roasting vegetables, this technique is worth doing tonight.
 Be sure to add this to your list of easy healthy recipes, too!

 Easy Healthy Recipes That Kids Will Love

-- Potatoes with Garlic & Rosemary – Finely chopped garlic and rosemary transform lowly potatoes into a more nutritious form of french fries, one our kids can’t eat enough of.
+Finely chopped garlic and rosemary transform lowly potatoes into a more nutritious form of french fries, one our kids can’t eat enough of.